Friedrich Albert Fallou: Work

 Working in soil evaluation for most of his professional life, Fallou became concerned with the declining soil quality in his region and developed a passionate interest in soil.
-In the 1830s, Fallou conducted geological, petrographic and mineralogical studies as an independent.
+In the 1830s, Fallou conducted geological, petrographic and mineralogical studies as an independent scholar.
 He had a particular interest in the granulite geology near Prachatice on the eastern edge of the Bohemian Forest.
 In the years after 1840, he devoted his time to the origin of agricultural and forest soils.
 His first major publication was a description of the rock formations of Muldengaues and their influence on vegetation, published in 1845.
 It received an award from the Princely Jablonowski'schen Society in Leipzig.

-In 1853, he published his book "The arable lands of the Kingdom of Saxony", with a second edition in 1855.
+In 1853, he published his book The Arable lands of the Kingdom of Saxony, with a second edition in 1855.
 Through numerous study trips in Saxony and neighboring countries, Fallou recognized the need to make soil science knowledge applicable to agriculture and forestry.

-In his two books "First Principles of Soil Science" (1857, 2nd ed.
-1865) and "Pedology or General and Special Soil Science" (1862), he developed his collected field observations of soil into a systematic approach.
+In his two books, First Principles of Soil Science (1857, 2nd ed.
+1865) and Pedology or General and Special Soil Science"(1862), he developed his collected field observations of soil into a systematic approach.
 He explained why soil formation was worthy of study and appealed for recognition of soil science as a discipline.
 In the 1862 work, he presented a proposal for soil profile description, discussed the physical and chemical properties of soils, and proposed a classification of soils based on mineral properties.
 Based on these two works, Fallou is prominently mentioned as the first among the founders of modern soil science.

-Fallou's subsequent works were "The land of the Kingdom of Saxony and its surroundings ..."
-(1869) and "The main soil types of the North and Baltic countries of the German Empire scientifically considered" (1875).
-These, along with several articles published in Julius Adolph Stöckhardt's magazine Zeitschrift für deutsche Landwirthe (Journal for German farmers), gained him recognition for his scientific advancements.
+Fallou's subsequent works were The Land of the Kingdom of Saxony and its Surroundings ...(1869) and The Main Soil Types of the North and Baltic Countries of the German Empire Scientifically Considered" (1875).
+These, along with several articles published in Julius Adolph Stöckhardt's magazine Zeitschrift für deutsche Landwirthe (Journal for German Farmers), gained him recognition for his scientific advancements.

-Vasily Dokuchaev (1846-1903) was more influential than Fallou, however, in the years closely following Dokuchaev's death, Fallou was regarded as the founder of modern soil science by Dokuchaev's student, the influential Russian pedologist Konstantin Dmitrievich Glinka (1867-1927).
-Fallou's historical status as founder is supported by Moscow soil scientist and bibliographer of Russian soil science, Arseny Yarilov, Editor of Pochvovedenie (meaning soil science).
+Vasily Dokuchaev (1846-1903) was more influential than Fallou.
+However, in the years closely following Dokuchaev's death, Fallou was regarded as the founder of modern soil science by Dokuchaev's student, the influential Russian pedologist Konstantin Dmitrievich Glinka (1867-1927).
+Fallou's historical status as founder is supported by Moscow soil scientist and bibliographer of Russian soil science, Arseny Yarilov, Editor of Pochvovedenie (Eurasian Soil Science).
 Yarilov titled his 1904 article about Fallou in Pochvovedenie Friedrich Albert Fallou, Founder of Soil Science.